|Title||Interest Area||Summary||Average Earnings||Growth||Education Needed|

 |Broadcast or Sound Engineering Technician||Building||

-Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for radio and television broadcasts, concerts, sound recordings, and movies and in office and school buildings.
+Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for radio and television broadcasts, concerts, sound recordings, movies and in office and school buildings.

 |Butcher or Meat Cutter||Building||